 Who will have access to the background check results?

 Human Resources will retain the results of background checks.
 If there are no criminal convictions or other issues revealed in the background check, Human Resources will notify the department to complete the hire.
 If there are criminal convictions or other issues revealed in the background check, Human Resources will notify the hiring manager, review the results with him or her, and collectively make a final determination regarding the suitability of the candidate for the specific position.

 How will the University protect an individual’s privacy?

-Drake University conducts background checks through Verified Credentials and Sterling Testing Systems.
+Drake University conducts background checks through Verified Credentials.
 Human Resources will serve as the Office of Record for all background check results and will strive to maintain confidentiality.
 Departments will not receive any details of a background check, except as otherwise contemplated by this policy.
 Drake University policy prohibits University employees and others from seeking out, using, or disclosing background check information except within the scope of their assigned duties and this policy, and/or as allowed by applicable laws.

 Where will background check information be maintained?

 If the individual is hired as an employee, the background check results will be filed in and become a permanent part of the employee’s personnel file in Human Resources.
 If the individual is not hired as an employee, the background check results will be maintained with the individual’s application in Human Resources.

 Can employees be hired before the background check has cleared?

 An offer can be extended with the understanding that actual employment is dependent upon acceptable results with respect to the background check.